|

 Story: Dr Blackadder's advertisement,

-offering solutions to insoluble problems brings him
+offering solutions to insoluble problems brings

-Dutch steamship Friesland.
+truth about the Dutch steamship Friesland.

 |